-- 12. The nature of the facilities in the school for the disabled are limited due to the age and configuration of the buildings.
-The school will do all that is reasonable to ensure accessibility in order to accommodate - Pupils who may be disabled, including those children do not have an EHC plan nor be on any stage of special needs assessment - Teachers and other school staff - All visitors to school. - 13.
-In line with the 'Special Educational Needs and Disabilities Code of Practice' (2015) the school will make reasonable adjustments to ensure that children with disabilities are not disadvantaged in their access to: - the physical environment - the programme of learning and development offered - the information provided to children and parents - high aspirations and outcomes - 14.
-The school will ensure that undesirable discrimination does not occur and that disabled people are not be placed at a substantial disadvantage compared with others who are not disabled.
+- 13. The nature of the facilities in Prospect House School for the disabled are limited due to the age and configuration of the buildings.
+The school will do all that is reasonable to ensure accessibility in order to accommodate - Pupils who may be disabled, including those children who do not have an EHC plan nor those on any stage of special needs assessment - Teachers and other school staff - All visitors to school. - 14.
+In line with the 'Special Educational Needs and Disabilities Code of Practice' (2015), Prospect House School will make reasonable adjustments to ensure that children with disabilities are not disadvantaged in their access to: - the physical environment - the programme of learning and development offered - the information provided to children and parents - high aspirations and outcomes - 15.
+Prospect House School will ensure that undesirable discrimination does not occur and that disabled people are not be placed at a substantial disadvantage compared with others who are not disabled.